Mark Dignam

-Cuthbert Mark Dignam (20 March 1909 – 29 September 1989) was a prolific English actor.
+Cuthbert Mark Dignam (20 March 1909 – 29 September 1989) was an English actor.

 Born in London, the son of a salesman in the steel industry, Dignam grew up in Sheffield, and was educated at the Jesuit College, where he appeared in numerous Shakespearean plays.

 He learned his craft touring Britain and America with Ben Greet's Shakespeare company.
 His range extended from the Louis Macneice radio play, The Dark Tower in the 1940s to the TV thriller, The XYY Man in the late 1970s.

 Along with Philip Guard and John Bryning, Dignam can be heard on the fade-out of the Beatles' song "I Am the Walrus", during which is played a 1967 BBC radio broadcast of King Lear, with Dignam in the role of the Earl of Gloucester.

 Dignam was married three times, divorced twice (his character in The XYY Man frequently complains about the expense of maintaining multiple ex-wives).